saprmarks/dictionary_learning/README.md

 For accessing, saving, and intervening on NN activations, we use the [`nnsight`](http://nnsight.net/) package; as of March 2024, `nnsight` is under active development and may undergo breaking changes.
 That said, `nnsight` is easy to use and quick to learn; if you plan to modify this repo, then we recommend going through the main `nnsight` demo [here](https://nnsight.net/notebooks/tutorials/walkthrough/).

-Some dictionaries trained using this repository (and asociated training checkpoints) can be accessed at [https://baulab.us/u/smarks/autoencoders/](https://baulab.us/u/smarks/autoencoders/).
+Some dictionaries trained using this repository (and associated training checkpoints) can be accessed at [https://baulab.us/u/smarks/autoencoders/](https://baulab.us/u/smarks/autoencoders/).
 See below for more information about these dictionaries.

 # Set-up